Jmwilde/QA-System/README.md

 # README #

 University of California Santa Cruz
-CMPS 143
+CMPS 143 Natural Language Processing
 Spring 2017
-Dr. Hardt

 A question answering system built with the Python's NLTK module.
+It uses dependency graphs, parse trees, POS tagging, wordnet, and gensim to analyze texts and answer simple who, what, when, where, and why questions.

 ## Team ##
-John Wilde - jmwilde@ucsc.edu
+John Wilde
-Ben Sherman - bcsherma@ucsc.edu
+Ben Sherman
-Ryan Kwok - rfkwok@ucsc.edu
+Ryan Kwok
-Henry Ball - hball@ucsc.edu
+Henry Ball

-## Notes ##
+## Usage ##
-In order to use this QA system, you need the data to be in a directory called "hw7_dataset" that is on the same level as the QA.py file.
-The program will look in that directory to in order to process the data and give answers accordingly.

-Also, the main program is in QA.py.
-The other Python files have specific helper functions that the QA system uses.
+The main program is QA2.py, which is a slightly modified version of QA.py.

+It needs to be run in the same directory as the given datasets.

+Example: python3 QA.py hw7_dataset/process_stories.txt